AdobeDocs/journey-optimizer-b2b.en/help/user/buying-groups/buying-groups-overview.md

 ## Buying Group workflow

-1. Create Buying Groups
+1. Create Buying Groups.

    Options:
    * Use Solution Interest and template
    * Use Third-party import
    * Generate from AI/ML

-1. Identify missing people
+1. Identify missing people.

    Analyze the buying group using filters